 In an educational institution there is a need to balance the accessibility and use of facilities with the need to provide a safe and secure environment.
-Physical Plant and Services, Information Technology and the Campus Police work in a cooperative relationship to provide access through mechanical and electronic means to facilitate optimum use of the facilities.
+Facilities Management, Information Technology and the Amherst College Police work in a cooperative relationship to provide access through mechanical and electronic means to facilitate optimum use of the facilities.
 This policy seeks to address access concerns while maintaining the most appropriate level of security.

 Faculty and staff members may be issued keys to Amherst College facilities based upon need of access.
 Faculty and staff members must be authorized by the appropriate Dean or Chair of the department.